 The good woman they love.

-The Cleansing is about a reckoning of moral culpability when, through circumstances and shadings of character, the full dignity of our humanity is compromised.
+The Cleansing is about a reckoning of moral culpability in a corrupt setting.
 No matter our excuses, the past will come to find us.